GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 "How much revenue for each product did each of my campaigns in each geographic region generate?"

-Note: even though the summary values will be noisy, you can determine when differences in the value measured between each campaign are not due to noise alone.
+Even though the summary values will be noisy, you can determine when differences in the value measured between each campaign are not due to noise alone.
 Learn how to accomplish this in [Understanding noise](/docs/privacy-sandbox/attribution-reporting/understanding-noise/#evaluating-noise).